Implementing AES in Go

 —Comment in Unix kernel source, quoted in “Lions’ Commentary on Unix”

-We saw in Part 1 that the specific scheme used by the Rijndael cipher at the heart of AES is complicated in principle, but in practice it can be easily implemented using pre-generated lookup tables.
+We talked about how AES works, at a functional level, in a previous post.
+And while the specific scheme used by the Rijndael cipher at the heart of AES is complicated in principle, in practice it can be implemented quickly and easily using pre-generated lookup tables.

 Getting ready to rumble